-FAILURE TO ADHERE TO POLICIES
+FAILURE TO ADHERE TO POLICIES AND PROCEDURES

-A governing sports committee may assess a financial penalty against an institution for failure of any of its representatives to adhere to the policies and procedures governing the administration of the competition.
+A governing sport committee may assess a financial penalty against an institution for failure of any of its representatives to adhere to the policies and procedures governing the administration of the competition.
 This includes, but is not limited to, failure to comply with the procedures and deadlines for submitting scores, score sheets, schedules, rosters and entry/march-in forms for qualification and other materials necessary for the efficient administration of the competition.
-Visit http://www.ncaa.org/sites/default/files/Failure%2Bto%2BAdhere%2Bto%2BPolicies%2Band%2BProcedures%2Band%2BFine%2BStructure.pdf to see the full misconduct/failure to adhere policy and procedure and fines.
+Click here to see the full misconduct/failure to adhere policy and procedure and fines